Fans - Efficiency and Power Consumption

 Pi = ideal power consumption (W)

-dp = total pressure increase in the fan (Pa)
+dp = total pressure increase in the fan (Pa, N/m2)

 q = air volume flow delivered by the fan (m3/s)

-The ideal power consumptions for fans at different air volumes and pressure increases are expressed in the chart below:
+Power consumption at different air volumes and pressure increases are indicated below:

 fan power consumption